larry-k88/PY101/study_guides/study_guide.md

 + Value to Boolean:
   + `bool()` returns `True` or `False` depending on truthiness

-+ Implicit coercion performs it without the programmer specifying it, it is automatically performed by the Python interpreter:
++ Implicit coercion is performed without the programmer specifying it, it is automatically performed by the Python interpreter:
   + mixing number types in an [expression](#expressions-and-statements):
     + Adding an integer to a float outputs a float
     + NB Division operator does NOT implicitly coerce before performing the operation - it performs it in floating-point arithmetic